 The Cumberland Forest will be owned by the Village of Cumberland and adjacent lands will be made formally accessible to the community through land use agreements with owners.
-Our vision includes the development of economic opportunities including Eco-Tourism, Adventure Tourism, and Cultural Tourism industries, and the businesses that support those industries.
+Our vision includes the development of economic opportunities including Conservation, Adventure and Cultural Tourism industries, and the businesses that support those industries.

 We imagine a community where residents celebrate their forest year round through cultural, educational, and recreational events and where ongoing fundraising is dedicated to educational, conservation, and restoration activities in the area.
 Village quality of life, amenity migration, local environmental sustainability, and strong property values will be attributed in no small part to the Cumberland Forest.

 Our vision is an even stronger connection between the Village and the forest, both in terms of enhanced infrastructure (bridged, paths, signage etc.) and more forest-based community programs.
 Our vision includes providing visitors to the Cumberland Forest with clear opportunities to contribute to the project.
 This includes sharing information about the Cumberland Forest and its benefit to village life for visitors to share with their own communities.

 We imagine the Cumberland Community Forest as a project that is celebrated across Vancouver Island and beyond as example of collaboration, commitment, and community building.

 - The mature second growth forest surrounding the Village of Cumberland and local waterways is integral to the ecological health of the region.

 - Communities have an obligation to protect and be stewards of local ecological and hydrological systems.

 - The Cumberland Forest is worth far more to our community and region standing than it is logged.